 Improvement Objective 2018/19 2.
-W 2.
-We will encourage a growth in entrepreneurship and new business starts amongst under-represented groups Related Community Planning or Corporate Theme/Outcome(s) Communit Outcome: Community Planning/Corporate Theme: Economy, Infrastructure and Skills Outcome: 5.
-Our economy is thriving, expanding and outward looking Why has this Improvement Objective been selected?
-The evider local, susta economic (6,170 are s slowly reducompared on the locaups is seen The evidence base to support the Community Plan has identified economic growth, including increasing the number of local, sustainable jobs, as a priority.
+We will encourage a growth in entrepreneurship and new business starts amongst under-represented groups Related Community Community Planning/Corporate Theme: Economy, Infrastructure and Skills Planning or Corporate Theme/Outcome(s) Outcome: 5.
+Our economy is thriving, expanding and outward looking Why has this Improvement The evidence base to support the Community Plan has identified economic growth, including increasing the number of Objective been selected? local, sustainable jobs, as a priority.
 Data indicates that the overall number of jobs in the district decreased following the economic downturn in 2008/09, although since 2012 this has been slowly increasing.
 Of the 54,400 jobs in the district, only 6,170 are self employed.
 Data has also shown that, while the numbers of people who are economically inactive has been slowly reducing since the recovery from the economic downturn, this recovery is at a slower rate for younger people compared to the wider working age population.
 The Council is also aware of the potential for Brexit to impact significantly on the local economy, particularly given our proximity to the border.
 Encouraging and maintaining levels of business startups is seen as a key means of sustaining and growing the local economy.
-Which of the 7 aspects of improvement does this relate to?
-Strategic effectiven Service availability; Sustainability; Fairness Strategic effectiveness; Service availability; Sustainability; Fairness What are we going to do in 2018/19? (ii) (iii) Continue to deliver entrepreneurship programmes/Business start up programme; Undertake activities aimed at encouraging increased involvement of women and young people in entrepreneurship/Business Start Up Programme; Undertake activities aimed at promoting opportunities for social entrepreneurship
+Which of the 7 aspects of Strategic effectiveness; improvement does this Service availability; relate to?
+Sustainability; Fairness What are we going to do in 2018/19? (i) Continue to deliver entrepreneurship programmes/Business start up programme; (ii) Undertake activities aimed at encouraging increased involvement of women and young people in entrepreneurship/Business Start Up Programme; (iii) Undertake activities aimed at promoting opportunities for social entrepreneurship

-What are the Citizens will benefit from: improvements that citizens can expect (i) Ongoing availability of support for business start-ups with more identifiable and inclusive support available to social entrepreneurs, young entrepreneurs and female entrepreneurs; (ii) Potential for new jobs to be created providing additional employment opportunities within the district How will we measure success?
-The following performance measures will be used to measure success (baseline available for 2017/18 year): Number of jobs promoted through Business Start Up activity Numbers of (i) social entrepreneurs; (ii) young entrepreneurs; (iii) female entrepreneurs, supported through Business Start IIn activity.
-Numbers of participants in Social Economy Support Project Numbers of participants in Young Entrepreneur activities Lead Officer(s) Director of Regeneration and Planning (Supported by Head of Tourism and Economic Development)
+What are the improvements that Citizens will benefit from: citizens can expect (i) Ongoing availability of support for business start-ups with more identifiable and inclusive support available to social entrepreneurs, young entrepreneurs and female entrepreneurs; (ii) Potential for new jobs to be created providing additional employment opportunities within the district How will we measure success?
+The following performance measures will be used to measure success (baseline available for 2017/18 year): Number of jobs promoted through Business Start Up activity Numbers of (i) social entrepreneurs; (ii) young entrepreneurs; (iii) female entrepreneurs, supported through Business Start Up activity Numbers of participants in Social Economy Support Project Numbers of participants in Female Entrepreneur activities Numbers of participants in Young Entrepreneur activities Lead Officer(s) Director of Regeneration and Planning (Supported by Head of Tourism and Economic Development)